Tips For Better Skin As You Age

-Your skin is the largest and most exposed organ on your body, and the one that is most visible to the world on a regular basis.
+Your skin is the largest and most exposed organ on your body, and the one that is most visible to the world regularly.
 It can play a big role in your self-esteem and how confident you are about your appearance.
 But, as you age, it can also start to become a source of stress and concern, as the signs of aging most readily show up on your skin.
 Wrinkles, fine lines, sun and age spots, discoloration, scars – the cumulative effects of the years – are just some of the signs of aging that develop as you get older.
-Naturally, many people want to minimize these visible effects of aging, and are hungry for advice on how to have better skin as you age.
-Keeping your skin healthy, and taking preventative steps against damage, will translate into fewer visible signs of aging, and a reduced risk for developing skin-related health problems as you age.
+Naturally, many people want to minimize these visible effects of aging and are hungry for advice on how to have better skin with age.
+Keeping your skin healthy, and taking preventative steps against damage, will translate into fewer visible signs of aging and a reduced risk for developing skin-related health problems as you age.

-In this guide, we’ll take a look at the typical ways skin changes with age – because there are aspects of aging that you cannot avoid, and changes to skin that will occur regardless of your efforts.
-This leads into a discussion of the goals of our tips, along with anti-aging treatments, foods, and habits that make up much of the anti-aging skin care arsenal today.
-Finally, we’ll highlight several tips and topics related to skin care and aging, that will allow you to make changes to your beauty routine, lifestyle, and skin care regimen, and optimize your changes for better skin as you age.
+In this guide, we’ll look at the typical ways skin changes with age – because there are aspects of aging that you cannot avoid, and changes to the skin that will occur regardless of your efforts.
+This leads to a discussion of the goals of our tips, along with anti-aging treatments, foods, and habits that make up much of the anti-aging skincare arsenal today.
+Finally, we’ll highlight several tips and topics related to skincare and aging that will allow you to make changes to your beauty routine, lifestyle, and skincare regimen, and optimize your chances for better skin as you age.

-- As you age, skin becomes thinner and the underlying fat stores tend to decrease and disappear.
-This means that rather than a healthy plumpness to skin, it takes on a somewhat rougher surface texture, and visible looks thinner and less full or youthful as well.
+- As you age, skin becomes thinner, and the underlying fat stores tend to decrease and disappear.
+This means that rather than having a healthy plumpness, the skin takes on a somewhat rougher surface texture and visibly looks thinner and less full or youthful as well.

 - The effects of gravity are cumulative.
 As skin weakens, and changes occur in the collagen and elastin protein mesh that makes up our skin support system, skin starts to sag.
 This is most common under the neck, on the upper arms, and in breast tissue.